Municipal Research and Services Center: Research and Legal Requests

 MRSC's core service is answering questions and providing research support to its customers (which include city, county, and some special purpose district staff and officials).
 Half of MRSC's staff consultants are municipal lawyers while the other half are experts in various areas of municipal governance including management, public works, finance, and planning.
 Requests range dramatically from clarification of a state or local law, to information and examples regarding new types of policies.
 In 2008 MRSC responded to over 7,000 research requests.
 The majority of these requests were from smaller cities and counties.

 MRSC Website and Web Library

 MRSC's website is another one of its main services.
-MRSC consultants maintain dozens of webpages on various municipal subjects that contain key information, news, and resources.
+MRSC consultants maintain over 350 webpages on various municipal subjects that contain key information, news, and resources.
 From the 2000s, MRSC began to make its research library resources available online.
 The website provides access to the largest collection of municipal documents in the state, including ordinances, RFPs, staff memos, job descriptions, budgets, and more.